VijayRod/demo/container-storage/logs/azuredisk-csi-error-Volume_capability_not_supported.md

 ```

 ```
-# Display information about the created persistent volume claim and the pod (both will be in a pending state).
+# Display information about the created persistent volume claim and the pod.
 kubectl get po,pvc

 # Here is a sample output below.